 4. Get them on a simple budget.

-Since your teen is probably glued to their mobile device anyway, get them active on a simple budgeting app.
-Now is the time to get your teen in the habit of budgeting their income—no matter how small.
+Since your teen is probably attached to their cell phone anyway, get them started on a simple budgeting app.
+Now is the time to help your teen budget—no matter how small.

 f you are interested to learn more check out this CTV segment about Money and Teaching our kids visit: https://www.youtube.com/watch?v=wARgkmWO5pI